Gasbags: Critical reception

+The Monthly Film Bulletin wrote: "An amusing and effective production with so much nonsense by "the Kings of Nonsense" that perhaps "a crazy film" would more aptly describe Gasbags.
+Moore Marriott gives a beautifully crazy performance as old Jerry and the rest of the cast should be congratulated on keeping its countenance."

-TV Guide called it "An exhilarating comedy"; while the Radio Times called it "the best film ever made by the Crazy Gang...Director Marcel Varnel has just the right surreal touch to make it work and leave audiences laughing."
+TV Guide called it "An exhilarating comedy."

+The Radio Times called it "the best film ever made by the Crazy Gang ...
+Director Marcel Varnel has just the right surreal touch to make it work and leave audiences laughing."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Crazy is the word."